fergonco/fergonco.github.io/_posts/2018-10-12-Form-based authentication on single page applications with Spring Security.md

 - Requires authentication in order to access the protected resource, installing a */login* and */logout* endpoints that follow the behavior described before.
 - Disables CSRF, for simplicity.
-- Creates a user called "user" with passord "123".
+- Creates a user called "user" with password "123".

 Some curl outputs follows, to demonstrate the redirection workflow: